7 Undiscovered Places You Need to Visit in Spain

 If you want to experience Spain like a local, it’s time to look beyond the obvious.
-In between sampling the tapas, prioritize these seven one of a kind places in your itinerary.
-You’re about to meet the Spain you didn’t know .
+In between sampling the tapas, prioritize these seven one-of-a-kind places in your itinerary.
+You’re about to meet Spain you didn’t know.

 Undiscovered places you need to visit in Spain